Sylvexia/personal_research/12-10_Personal_Research.md

 - Comment out the c interface injection to function declaration in original pass.
 	- Still waiting for response in git issue.
 - Our pass should not deal with affine.
 We should just deal with control flow type.
-	- Like what we does for the function.
+	- Like what we did for the function.
 	- `populateBranchOpInterfaceTypeConversionPattern`
 - The input value distribution does not fit in current (currently data not normalized)